-So far, in our efforts to identify every player who's worn a Jets uniform, number by number, we have given some past players legendary status on the basis of trivial things - funny sounding names, weird hair choices, astounding anonymity, or maybe stellar ineptitude.
+So far, in our efforts to identify every player who's worn a Jets uniform, number by number, we have given some past players legendary status on the basis of trivial things - funny sounding names, hair choices, impressive anonymity, or maybe just ineptitude.
+There's a lot to go around.
 But only two - Don Maynard and Joe Namath - have gotten their own entries.
 We are at the end of discussing all the players in #28 but one, and he deserves a similar honor.
 Between the two, #28 Curtis Martin is more like Don Maynard in that he's a legend in both Jets' lore and in the annals of the game itself.

 But he also represented something that only fans of predominantly losing teams can appreciate.
 I was walking around in Philly last year and a complete stranger saw my simple Jets t-shirt, and he felt comfortable looking me in the eye saying, "Jets suck."
 He said it as if he were letting me know there was a huge bug on my shoulder or there was toilet paper on my shoe.
 He was saying it out of general courtesy.
 When I calmly replied, "Go to hell," he looked surprised.
 Jeez, asshole, he seemed to say.
 I was only trying to help.

 As long as I've been a Jets fan, I've known that, traditionally, when my team comes up on someone else's schedule, their fans look at us and say, "OK, but we've got the Jets this week.
 That's a win."
 I know it.
 Last season we fans knew that there was no one on our squad that represented a tangible threat.
 Maybe as a team we came together and rallied four times.
 There were close games, but we were never really in it.
 With Curtis Martin, we always knew that somehow we were in it.